saurabhnative/nnfs/README.md

 # nnfs
-Neural NetWorks from Scratch series files
+Files related to Neural NetWorks from Scratch series from sentdex youtube channel